Stalemate Affects Supply to Different Parts of Country

 AIMTC claims to have 87 lakh trucks and 20 lakh buses and tempos across the country under its fold.

-According to reports from states including Tamil Nadu, Rajasthan, Punjab, Haryana, Bihar and Uttar Pradesh, goods supply was impacted.
+According to reports from states including Tamil Nadu, Rajasthan, Punjab, Haryana, Bihar, and Uttar Pradesh, goods supply was impacted.

-Another truckers body, All India Transport Welfare Association (AITWA) has decided to keep away from the strike.
+Another truckers body, the All India Transport Welfare Association (AITWA) has decided to keep away from the strike.

 Source: http://www.newsnation.in/article/92663-transporters-strike-day-4-stalemate-affects-supply-to-different-parts-of-country.html